aturner-epcc/docs-test2/docs/user-guide/dev-environment.md

 !!! tip
     You can also pass the `--help` option to any of the compilers or wrappers to get a summary of how to use them.
+The Cray Fortran compiler uses `ftn --craype-help` to access the help options.

 !!! tip
     There are no `man` pages for the AOCC compilers at the moment.